zdharma-continuum/zinit/README.md

     /root/.zplugin/plugins/zdharma---null
     ```

     To load in light mode, use a new `light-mode` ice.
+More examples and information
+    can be found on the [Zplugin Wiki](http://zdharma.org/zplugin/wiki/For-Syntax/).

 * 03-11-2019
   - A new value for the `as''` ice – `null`.
 Specifying `as"null"` is like specifying